Banat Bulgarian dialect: Origins

 The Banat Bulgarians are predominantly Roman Catholic people.
 Their ancestors arrived in the region centuries ago from Northern Bulgaria after the failure of the Chiprovtsi uprising.
 They settled in Oltenia under the Wallachian prince, then when Oltenia fell to the Ottomans, they fled to Hungary.
 The ancestor of the Banat Bulgarian language is the Paulician dialect, member of the Rup dialect group.

 History

-In the 1740s, Blasius Hristofor instituted the first school in Dudeştii Vechi in which Banat Bulgarian was taught using the Latin script.
+In the 1740s, Blasius Hristofor instituted the first school in Dudeștii Vechi in which Banat Bulgarian was taught using the Latin script.
 Some Bulgarian priests of the time already used the Latin alphabet, banned by the bishops.
 In the 19th century, the group's national consciousness strengthened and more Banat books were written.

 In the 19th century, Banat Bulgarian schools used the Illyrian-Slavic language.
 In the course of using Illyrian-Slavic, more Slovenisms entered the language.

 The Hungarian Imre Berecz and the Croatian András Klobucsár wrote a few books in their mother tongue.
 Berecz wrote a catechism in Banat Bulgarian (1851).
 Klobucsár designed a prayer- and hymn-book.
 One of the teachers, János Uzun, also wrote secular verses.
-In 1866, József Rill standardised the Banat Bulgarian language and published Balgarsku právupisanj (Bulgarian Orthography).
+In 1866, József Rill standardised the Banat Bulgarian language and published Bâlgàrskutu právupísanji (Bulgarian Orthography).